 There’s no shortage of local parks in Kansas City, but know the best part? …they’re free!

 If the weather is making you want to get out & explore the great outdoors, check out some of our favorite Kansas City parks around!

-Use this list as a guide to the best parks & trails in KC to plan your next family adventure.
-Find fun playgrounds, refreshing splash pads, and the best trails for your family to explore.
+Use this list as a guide to fun playgrounds, local parks and the best trails for your family to explore.

 There’s a fun park in KC for everyone in your family to love.

 So, check out the best parks & trails in KC before you plan your next family adventure.
-There’s a fun park in KC for everyone in your family to love.
 Explore explore great fishing spots, the best places to camp near you, or the best playgrounds in KC.
 You can also find where to pick apples near you!

 Best Parks in Kansas City (& Trails)

 Antioch Park is Johnson County Park and Recreation District’s oldest and most popular park.
 This 44-acre park includes amenities such as two fishing lakes, walking paths, tennis courts, picnic shelters, basketball court, restrooms, playground, paved parking, and charcoal grills.
 This beautiful and well-kept park is a family favorite to many in the area.